cine, Lessons Learned

 Top row = primary grade, second row = secondary grade (mostly power windows for finessing levels).

-NR = Noise Reduction (this is the most CPU intensive node, placed at the start because of how proxies are generated and cached, using “UltraNR” as default).
+NR = Noise Reduction.
+This is the most CPU intensive node, placed at the start because of how proxies are generated and cached, using “UltraNR” as default.
+(I do grade without proxies activated to work on the full real captured image, but I also do my own edits where I do use proxies.)

 BAL = (Color) Balance.
 This node is set to use Linear Gamma and I’m using Gain to color-balance.